 On 2 July 2019, Viterra provided a written application to the ACCC seeking to be determined an exempt service provider of port terminal services provided by means of all six of their port terminal facilities located in South Australia.

 On 9 August 2019, the ACCC released an issues paper to commence a public consultation process on the application submitted by Viterra.
-Since the release of the initial issues paper the ACCC received a range of additional information from Viterra and stakeholders.
+After the release of the initial issues paper the ACCC received a range of additional information from Viterra.
 Subsequently, the ACCC released a supplementary issues paper on 25 May 2020.

 On 6 October 2020, the ACCC released draft determinations proposing to exempt Viterra from its Port Adelaide Inner Harbour and Outer Harbor facilities.
 The ACCC did not propose to exempt Viterra's Port Giles, Port Lincoln, Thevenard or Wallaroo facilities.